Kazuho-Shibuya/curriculum-vitae/README.md

 </p>

 ## SUMMARY
 Good at constant improvement and continuous growth.
 Has contributed to github for more than 700 consecutive days.
 6 years of experience in refactoring for readability and maintainability.
 Often complimented on how easy the code is to read.
 Like to have conversations.
-Can always have a conversation about an issue to make it better.
-Can work up to 20 hours a week as a second job.

 ## PROFESSIONAL SKILLS
 ### BACK-END